About Us

 Sylvia Tang

 Sylvia holds various leadership roles that include: San Mateo County Suicide Prevention Committee Co-Chair and Asian Pacific Islander Staff Affinity Group Core Team Member.
 She is currently a Community Health Planner at the San Mateo County Behavioral Health and Recovery Services Office of Diversity and Equity.
 She has a Bachelor of Arts (BA) in Public Health from UC Berkeley and Master in Public Policy (MPP) from Harvard Kennedy School of Government.
+She practiced judo for over 12 years and is a second degree black belt, having competed at state and national levels for sparring and internationally for kata.
 Her passions also include singing, making photo books and being civically engaged.

 Sylvia is excited to join Unitedly because she believes that with more basic needs met, Asian communities will have more capacity to heal from trauma, experience joy, and advocate for all marginalized communities.